 AIA is a command-line utility that facilitates interaction with AI models through dynamic prompt management.
 It automates the management of pre-compositional prompts and executes generative AI commands with enhanced features including embedded directives, shell integration, embedded Ruby, history management, interactive chat, and prompt workflows.

-AIA leverages the prompt_manager gem to manage prompts, utilizes the CLI tool fzf for prompt selection, and includes the shared_tools gem which provides a collection of ready-to-use functions for use with LLMs that support tools.
+- and can use the shared_tools gem which provides a collection of common ready-to-use MCP clients and functions for use with LLMs that support tools.

 Wiki: Checkout the AIA Wiki